 The business consultant Jeff Woolf explained that “bank managers stand to lose their jobs if loans go sour,” so they are also “pulling overdrafts”, and there is a “complete squeeze on credit”.

 Keir McGuinness, a management consultant who said he had been through two recessions but believed the current one is “the worst” he’s yet seen, summed up the problems faced by most dealers.
 “Markets have subsided, sales have disappeared, cash flow has collapsed, which leads to debt.”
 This is what can stop you from functioning, he said.
 The reaction of many dealers, especially younger ones facing their first recession, is to “panic” and “put their head in the sand” according to art lawyer Nicholas Sharp.

 Creditors and cash flow

-The panic must be overcome quickly, said Sharp, and the debt must be tackled head on.
+The panic must be overcome quickly, Sharp said, and the debt must be tackled head on.
 Although clients are asking for advice on “how to deal” with it, Sharp conceded that “lawyers can’t be much use because, in most cases, the debt is not disputed.
-It’s simply money owed which can’t be paid”.
+It’s simply money owed which can’t be paid.”
 The best thing is “to try to deal with problems before they arise.
-Go to your creditors and talk to them—set up deals where you can pay them in installments”, said Sharp.
+Go to your creditors and talk to them—set up deals where you can pay them in instalments,” Sharp said.

 What matters more than profit at the moment is cash flow, stressed the veteran London dealer Alan Cristea, who said he had weathered four recessions.
 Keep the money coming in by selling work even if you have to do this at a large discount.
 “Without cash flow, you can’t do anything,” he said.